yaozhong/URnano/README.md

 # URnano: Nanopore base-calling from a perspective of instance segmentation

+***NOTE:***

+The branch in this code uses the soft_merging method during the assembly of overlapping segments.
+We observed a slight performance increase in read accuracy results after switching to this results.
+The master branch provides two additional assembly methods (easy_assembly and glue assembly).

 URnano is a nanopore base-caller that performing base-calling as a multi-label segmenation task.
 More details can be found in [BioAxiv](https://www.biorxiv.org/content/10.1101/694919v1).